ahmadalharbi21/gemini-word-lookup-chrome-extension/README.md

 <ol class="list-decimal pl-8 space-y-2" depth="0">
 <li class="whitespace-normal" index="0">To look up a word, simply select the word on any webpage and click the extension icon.
 Then, click the "Explain" button to retrieve its definition and examples.</li>
 <li class="whitespace-normal" index="1">When watching a YouTube video, click the extension icon and then click the "Caption" button once to retrieve the upper caption.
 Click it again to retrieve the lower caption.
 The captions will be appended to the text area for easy reading or copying.</li>
-<li class="whitespace-normal" index="2">If you want to remove specific characters from the retrieved HTML content, toggle the switch provided in the extension's popup window.</li>
+<li class="whitespace-normal" index="2">If you want to hide the characters from the HTML content, toggle the switch provided in the extension's popup window.</li>
 <li class="whitespace-normal" index="3">To see the interactive character perform push-ups, hold the Control key while the extension is active.</li>
 </ol>
 <h2>Interactive Character Development</h2>